Maxime-Cllt/ClashVisionRuntime/README.md

 - 🔍 **AI-Powered Detection**: Load and run YOLOv8 model for object detection in images.
 - ⚡ **High Performance**: Optimized for speed and efficiency using Rust.
 - 🖼️ **Image Processing**: Supports various image formats for input.
-- 📊 **Detailed Output**: Returns structured JSON reports with detection results on the images.
+- 📊 **Detailed Output**: Returns structured JSON or YOLO format for easy integration.
+- 🛠️ **Easy Integration**: Command-line interface for quick setup and use.

 ## 📋 Prerequisites